Why Be a Nurse?

 Clinical reasoning skills are further developed through guided practice using the METI Human Patient Simulator.
 Watch the video.

 Baker School of Nursing Provides the Tools to Succeed

 Our graduates and their employers tell us Baker nurses are well prepared with the knowledge and skills needed to begin their practice as registered nurses.

 Baker School of Nursing Is Affordable

 Baker's tuition rate for nursing students is one of the lowest for private colleges in Kansas.
 And a large number of nursing scholarships are available.
 Find out more about Financial Aid and see how affordable your nursing education can be.

 What Does It Take to Complete the Program?

 - Completion of a minimum of 128 semester hours of college work is required to complete the Bachelor of Science in Nursing degree.
 Of those, 64 credit hours are nursing courses.

 - A minimum of 30 credit hours in the upper-division nursing program must be completed at the Baker University School of Nursing.

-Baker School of Nursing gradautes are eligible to take the national licensing examination, NCLEX, to become a registered nurse.
+Baker School of Nursing graduates are eligible to take the national licensing examination, NCLEX, to become a registered nurse.